yosephdev/tigray.ternafit.org/docs/support.md

 ## 💡 Other Ways to Support

-Financial contributions aren't the only way to help.
+### Non-Financial Contributions

+You can help without donating money:

 <div class="grid cards" markdown>

 - **📝 Contribute Content**

+    ---

-    Share research, help verify data, or translate content into other languages.
+    Share research, verify data, or translate content into other languages.

     [Learn How →](contribute.md)

 - **📢 Spread the Word**

+    ---

-    Share our resources on social media and with your academic or community networks.
+    Share our resources on social media and with your networks.

     [Share Tools →](#social-share)

 - **⭐ Cite Our Work**

+    ---

-    Reference the knowledge base in your academic papers, articles, and journalism.
+    Reference the knowledge base in academic papers and journalism.

     [Citation Guide →](resources/citations.md)

 - **🤝 Partner With Us**

+    ---

-    Collaborate on research projects or co-host educational initiatives.
+    Collaborate on research projects or educational initiatives.

     [Partnership Opportunities →](partnerships.md)